 Urban unemployment

-The official data also indicated that the surveyed urban unemployment rate in China stood at 5.2 percent in April, 0.2 percentage points lower than that of the previous month.
+The official data also indicated that China's job market remained generally stable in April, with the surveyed urban unemployment rate at 5.2 percent, 0.2 percentage points lower than the previous month.